microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/03_Performance.md

 **NOTE**: *In this example the TOP 1 T-SQL syntax is used so that the procedure only produces 1 row.
 This is only done to make the output easier to read using this workshop and demo since this procedure will be executed multiple times.
 Normal execution of this procedure may not include `TOP`.*

 Now click the **Run** button to execute the script.
 You will be prompted to pick the connection to execute the script.
-Select the connection you created in Step 4.
+Select the connection you created in previous steps of this Activity.

 When you execute this script the results should look similar to this graphic: